RichardSlater/AutoMapperWithAutofac/README.md

 Travis Illig has provided a [hollistic answer to the question][so-40306029] which I am marking as the answer as it answers the question in a broad and generic way.
 However, I also wanted to document the **specific solution** to my question.

-You need to be fairly careful of how you wire up the dependency resolver to AutoMapper, to be precice you must resolve the component context within the closure - failing to do so will result in the context being disposed before AutoMapper ever gets a chance to resolve it's dependencies.
+You need to be fairly careful of how you wire up the dependency resolver to AutoMapper, to be precise you must resolve the component context within the closure - failing to do so will result in the context being disposed before AutoMapper ever gets a chance to resolve it's dependencies.

 ### Solution #1